A.J. Brown Player Prop Bets for NFL Week 7 | Tennessee vs. Kansas City 10/24/2021

 Matchup vs. Kansas City

-- Brown has averaged 34 receiving yards per game in his two career matchups against the Chiefs, 25.5 fewer than his over/under for Sunday's game.
+- Brown is averaging 34 receiving yards per game in two career matchups against the Chiefs, 25.5 fewer than his receiving yards prop bet over/under for Sunday's game (59.5).

-- The 287.5 yards per game the Chiefs are giving up through the air makes them the NFL's 24th-ranked pass defense.
+- The 287.5 passing yards the Chiefs yield per game makes them the NFL's 24th-ranked pass defense this season.

-- The Chiefs have given up 11 touchdowns through the air (1.8 per game).
-They are 19th in the league in that category.
+- The Chiefs' defense is 19th in the league, allowing 1.8 passing touchdowns per game.

 Recent Performances

-- In last week's outing against the Bills, Brown was targeted nine times, totaling 91 yards on seven receptions.
+- In last week's game against the Bills, Brown was targeted nine times and recorded seven catches for 91 yards.

-- Brown has recorded 129 receiving yards (43.0 per game), reeling in 10 passes on 15 targets in his last three games.

 Brown's Tennessee Teammates